Whether it’s because of sentimentality, worrying you might need something again, or just pure habit, many of us hold on to things we rarely use.

 Drowning in bags and boxes of “stuff”?BOOK A PICKUP ❯

-How to get rid of clutter
+How to Get Rid of Clutter

 Getting rid of clutter is something that isn’t necessarily easy when it seems so overwhelming.
 But, it’s not hard when you have the right tools and use smart ways for getting rid of clutter.

-Remove clutter with a strategy
+1. Remove Clutter with a Strategy

-Sort clutter into 4 piles
+2. Sort Clutter into 4 Piles

 - Keep